-The information found in a Digital Marketing Audit can help to make significant improvements to your website.
-It digs deep into why users make the decisions they do and how you can provide a better experience while also making your website more visible.
+The information found in a Digital Marketing Audit can help you to make significant improvements to your website.
+It digs deep into why users make the decisions they do and how you can provide a better experience (while also making your website more visible).

-We focus on ways in which to make your website:
+We focus on ways to make your website:

 Google Analytics is an incredibly helpful (free) tool that can give you a huge amount of information to help improve your website.

-It provides an insight into your audience which can be great for understanding who is looking at your content and how it’s being received.
+It provides an insight into your audience, which can be great for understanding who is looking at your content and how they are receiving it.
 You can also review how users move through your website to find your content.
-This can be useful when looking to simplify user journeys and review where there might be stumbling blocks – something we discuss more here.
+This can be useful when looking to simplify user journeys and reviewing where there might be stumbling blocks – something we discuss more here.

 The free tool allows you to:

-It will also allow you to understand which pages rank well and which don't so you can place your efforts on optimising content and click through rates.
+It will also allow you to understand which pages rank well and which don't – so you can focus your efforts on optimising content and clickthrough rates.

-Take a look at this blog if you want to know more about Search Console and how it can help improve your site!
+Take a look at this blog post if you want to know more about Search Console and how it can help to improve your site!

 Facing the task of analysing your website and knowing exactly what to look for can be a mammoth challenge.
 It requires a lot of tools, knowledge and expertise to do it properly.

 There also many different ways to analyse your website.
 You might want to look at conversion rates, user journeys, site content or even website speed.
-All of which require very different tools and a different kind of analysis.
+All of which require very different tools and different kinds of analysis.

 There are a number of brilliant free (or 'freemium') tools that can help you though.

-Of course, Google's suite of tools including Analytics, Search Console and Page Speed Insights is brilliant and a stable toolkit for any digital marketer.
-However, there are also tools like Grammarly which help to improve content and Hotjar which helps understand user journeys.
+Of course, Google's suite of tools (including Analytics, Search Console and Page Speed Insights) is brilliant and a stable toolkit for any digital marketer.
+However, there are also tools such as Grammarly (which helps to improve content) and Hotjar (which helps you to understand user journeys).

 We've assembled some of our favourite free tools here to help you on your way!